 - Youth spring turkey

-* Guest permits are available for this permit type.
+* Guest permits are available for these permit type.
 For more specific information and worksheets, go to MyFWC.com/License under “Limited Entry/Quota Hunts.”

 Recreational use permits are designed to provide revenue to private landowners in the Wildlife Management Area (WMA) System.
 These permits include a management area permit that may be used when hunting other public lands not in the recreational use program.
 Recreational use permits are only valid on the area designated on the permit and may not be used on other recreational use program areas.